wb-mirta/core/packages/mirta-cli/README.md

 #### Supported Options

-`--dry` — runs the command in simulation mode.
+`--dry-run` (`--dry`) — runs the command in simulation mode.
 Shows what would change but does not apply modifications.

 `--preid` `<id>` — sets a custom pre-release identifier (e.g., `alpha`, `beta.1`, `rc`).

-`--skipPrompts` — skips interactive prompts, using default values.
+`--skip-prompts` — skips interactive prompts, using default values.

-`--skipGit` — disables creating a commit and tag.
+`--skip-git` — disables creating a commit and tag.
 Git changes remain uncommitted.

 #### Frequently Asked Questions